dequelabs/axe-core/doc/API.md

 ### API Name: axe.registerPlugin

-Register a plugin with the aXe plugin system.
+Register a plugin with the axe plugin system.
 See [implementing a plugin](plugins.md) for more information on the plugin system

 ### API Name: axe.cleanup